kayoumido/PRO_A-11/README.md

 npm install && npm run dev
 ```

-## Usefule command
+## Useful commands

+Below are some shell commands useful when working with the Docker stack.

-1. Stop all container in the stack (always in the same folder as docker-compose.yml)
+1. Stop all container in the stack (still in the same folder as `docker-compose.yml`)
 ```
 docker-compose stop
 ```